blakey83/scrimpr/README.md

 Simply run the command `npm install` from your terminal.

 ### 3. Launch 🚀
-Run `npm watch` to start the Express server in "development" mode, which enables the following features:
+Run `npm run watch` to start the Express server in "development" mode, which enables the following features:
 - any file changes will automatically restart the server for you
-- the frontend will direct all API requests to your local running server
+- the frontend will direct all API requests to your local running server This will enable you to tinker in localhost.

 ## Deployment
 Run `npm start` to start the Express server